-PRS-343 is bispecific Anticalin-antibody fusion protein targeting 4-1BB and HER2.
-PRS-343 has a bifunctional proposed mode of action.
-It is designed to both promote 4-1BB clustering by bridging 4-1BB-positive T-cells with HER2-positive tumor cells, and to thereby provide a co-stimulatory signal to tumor antigen-specific T-cells and inhibit HER2 signaling.
-Other drug candidates targeting the co-stimulatory receptor 4-1BB include urelumab, which is being developed by Bristol-Myers Squibb, and utomilumab, which is being developed by Pfizer, both of which are currently in clinical development (Trialtrove, January 18, 2020).
-In the HER2-positive space, several companies are active with approved, clinical and preclinical drugs candidates.
+Cinrebafusp alfa is bispecific Anticalin-antibody fusion protein targeting 4-1BB and HER2.
+Cinrebafusp alfa has a bifunctional proposed mode of action.
+It is designed to both promote 4-1BB clustering by bridging 4-1BB-positive T cells with HER2-positive tumor cells, and to thereby provide a co-stimulatory signal to tumor antigen-specific T cells and inhibit HER2 signaling.
+Other drug candidates targeting the co-stimulatory receptor 4-1BB include urelumab, which was being developed by Bristol-Myers Squibb, and utomilumab, which is being developed by Pfizer, and is currently in clinical development (Trialtrove, December 10, 2020), among others.
+In the HER2-positive space, several companies are active with approved clinical and preclinical drugs candidates.
 The most prominent company is Roche, having three approved drugs on the market through its subsidiary Genentech.
 The first drug from Roche targeting HER2 is trastuzumab, which has been marketed for treatment of breast cancer patients since 1998 and for gastric cancer patients since 2010.
 The two other drugs are pertuzumab and ado-trastuzumab emtansine which both are marketed for breast cancer patients.
-In addition to PRS-343, there are also other HER2 targeting drug candidates in clinical development designed to induce an immune response by bridging HER2-positive tumor cell with immune cells, for example, GBR 1302, a bispecific antibody targeting HER2 and CD3, from Glenmark (Pharmaprojects, December 6, 2018).
+In addition to cinrebafusp alfa, there are also other HER2 targeting drug candidates in clinical development designed to induce an immune response by bridging HER2-positive tumor cell with immune cells, for example, GBR 1302, a bispecific antibody targeting HER2 and CD3, from Glenmark, or NJH-395, an immune stimulating antibody conjugate targeting HER2 and TLR7/8, from Novartis (Pharmaprojects, December 10, 2020).

-Further trials with PRS-343 are being planned in gastric cancer this year.
-Trastuzumab in combination with cisplatin and 5-FU or capecitabine is currently standard of care for 1st line HER2+ metastatic gastric or GEJ adenocarcinoma.
-Other drug candidates or novel combinations being developed in HER2+ cancer include pembrolizumab in combination with trastuzumab and chemotherapy (Merck & Co, KEYNOTE-811), trastuzumab deruxtecan (Daiichi Sankyo/AstraZeneca, DESTINY-Gastric01), margetuximab in combination with a checkpoint inhibitor, with or without chemotherapy (MacroGenics, MAHOGANY) and ZW25 (Zymeworks) among others.
+Further trials with cinrebafusp alfa are being planned in gastric cancer this year.
+Trastuzumab in combination with cisplatin and 5-FU, or capecitabine, is currently standard of care for 1st line HER2+ metastatic gastric, or GEJ adenocarcinoma.
+Other drug candidates or novel combinations being developed in HER2+ cancer include pembrolizumab in combination with trastuzumab and chemotherapy (Merck & Co, KEYNOTE-811), trastuzumab deruxtecan (Daiichi Sankyo/AstraZeneca, DESTINY-Gastric01, -Gastric02 and -Gastric03), margetuximab in combination with a checkpoint inhibitor, with or without chemotherapy (MacroGenics, MAHOGANY) and ZW25 (Zymeworks), among others.
 There are also other non-HER2 targeted drug candidates or combinations being developed more broadly, which may or may not overlap with drug candidates being developed in a HER2+ patient population.

 One company has publicly disclosed a competitor HER2 and 4-1BB bispecific program.
 MacroGenics presented data on a HER2 and 4-1BB bispecific during their R&D day on December 13th, 2016.
 In addition to MacroGenics, other companies have also disclosed 4-1BB-based bispecific drug candidates.
 Roche and Molecular Partners have both presented data on bispecific drug candidates targeting fibroblast activation protein, or FAP, and 4-1BB.
-Alligator Bioscience together with Aptevo Therapeutics have disclosed a 4-1BB-based bispecific drug candidate targeting 5T4.
-However, the 4-1BB-based bispecific drug candidates targeting FAP or 5T4 do not constitute direct competition to PRS-343 since they are targeting a different tumor target and will, thus, likely be developed in different indications or patient populations.
+Alligator Bioscience, together with Aptevo Therapeutics, have disclosed a 4-1BB-based bispecific drug candidate targeting 5T4.
+However, depending on the tumor target, it may not constitute direct competition to cinrebafusp alfa if there is no overlap in expression with HER2.